sai-synapse-labs/filetao-main/README.md

 store = StoreUserAPI(wallet)
 ```

-Here is a complete example to store data on `FileTao` programmatically.
+Here is a complete example to store data on `TensorStorage` programmatically.

 ```python
 import bittensor as bt